About This Guide

 Red Tiles - Time Cards to Edit

 Your day begins with a review of the Time dashboard.
 The red and yellow issue tiles are your issue detection system and will make you a rockstar to the company owner.
-The red tiles are critical issues you must address before running payroll.
+The red tiles are critical issues you must address before preparing payroll exports.
 They include:

 Missed clock-outs.